-TMJ and TMD both stand for temporomandibular joint disorder, a painful misalignment of the jaw joints.
-Found on both sides of your jaw, this joint is like a hinge that allows your mouth to open and close.
+TMJ actually stands for temporomandibular joint (the jaw joint), while TMD stands for temporomandibular joint disorder, a painful disorder of the jaw.
+Found on both sides of your jaw, this joint is like a translating hinge that allows your mouth to open and close.
 TMJ sufferers report a variety of symptoms ranging from head and neck pain and teeth grinding or clenching to popping sounds in the jaw area.
 A Neuromuscular dentist can evaluate your condition and establish the most relaxed position for your jaw.
 When used in combination with computerized diagnostic technology, painful TMJ symptoms can be reduced or eliminated.

-Malocclusion, or a misaligned bite, is most often the cause of TMJ.
+Malocclusion, or a misaligned bite, is most often the cause of TM.
 In malocclusion, the upper and lower teeth do not fit together properly.
 This throws the bite out of alignment and places undue stress on the jaw joints.
-Constant jaw clenching or teeth grinding can also put extreme stress on the jaw joints.
+Constant jaw clenching or teeth grinding can also put extreme stress on the jaw joints and contribute to acute or chronic muscular pain.
 Since this habit often occurs during sleep, you may not know you are stressing your jaw joints, but may notice your jaw feels sore.
-Even improper chewing may put excessive stress on the jaw joint, resulting in clicking or popping sounds, chronic headaches, sinus problems and hearing loss.
+Even improper chewing may put excessive stress on the jaw joint, resulting in clicking or popping sounds, chronic headaches, sinus problems and hearing problems such as tinnitus.
 TMJ dysfunction may also be caused by an impact to the side of the head.

 Why is a neuromuscular dentist my best choice to treat TMJ symptoms?
 Will neuromuscular dentistry bring permanent pain relief?

 A highly trained neuromuscular dentist has special expertise in treating neuromuscular issues; treatment is different for each person.
 We will determine whether a customized oral appliance is a good option for you, or certain specific dental work, and we will coordinate the best treatment elements to alleviate your pain for the long term.
-Dr. Murray can recognize the signs and symptoms of TMJ and diagnose the root cause of your problems.
-Once you have the accurate diagnosis, treatment methods will be targeted to the specific cause(s) of your misaligned jaw joints and you will become pain-free.
+Dr. Murray and Dr. Berning can recognize the signs and symptoms of TMJ and diagnose the root cause of your problems.
+Once you have the accurate diagnosis, treatment methods will be targeted to the specific cause(s) of your misaligned jaw joints so that your pain can be decreased.

 What are white fillings?